.jpg)

 Get organized and comfortable with your home for the next 4 weeks.
 Looking at an auspicious date as per the Tibetan calendar, a puja ceremony will be held asking for the safe passage.
 We will also do training at the base camp, in ice seracs of the lower Khumbu Glacier to check climbers’ equipment and review climbing and rescue techniques.

-NOTE: If you return earlier from the trek due to sickness or any problem, the money you paid for the flight, hotel, mountain room, food, etc. It is not will be refundable, and you will need to bear the expenses for the hotel, food, etc. in Kathmandu yourself.
+NOTE: If you return earlier from the trek due to sickness or any problem, the money you paid for the flight, hotel, mountain room, food, etc. It will not be refundable, and you will need to bear the expenses for the hotel, food, etc. in Kathmandu yourself.

 The primary climbing seasons for Mount Everest are in the spring (April-May) and autumn (September-October).
 During these months, the weather is generally more stable, with clearer skies and lower wind speeds, making it safer and more feasible to attempt the ascent.